Trump calls for inquiry into Google's work with China

 Thiel has financially backed several Republican politicians at the state and federal level, including Trump and Hawley, who have expressed concern about the influence of Google’s search and advertising businesses.

-Thiel invested in Facebook Inc soon after its founding and is a director at the social media company, which is Google’s top rival for online ad spending.
+Thiel invested in Facebook Inc (FB.O) soon after its founding and is a director at the social media company, which is Google’s top rival for online ad spending.
 He also is a director at data analytics software firm Palantir Technologies, which, like Google, competes to secure government technology contracts.

 Senators on Tuesday criticized Google over several issues, including whether it was biased against conservative content and why it has been slow to stop the spread of some graphic material.